ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/governance.md

 #### Voting

 The Vega GraphQL API also provides <a href="https://docs.fairground.vega.xyz/api/graphql/mutation.doc.html" rel="noreferrer" target="_blank">mutations</a> to prepare proposals and votes.
-This is not covered by the walkthrough.
-It follows the same process as Placing Orders.
 ___
 Find out about the <a href="https://docs.fairground.vega.xyz/docs/trading-questions/#governance" target="_blank">Governance Process</a>.